Seems a long time since I first did a TI-99/4A USB keyboard. I haven't built many of those since then, but I have now been asked for a conversion kit.

 The TI-99/4A USB keyboard conversion kit includes the controller board, mounting pillars, power LED and USB cable.

-You can order a kit below, or a fully converted unit from my Etsy store.
+You can order a kit from available from my Tindie store.